LambdaGaming/Door_System/README.md

 ## Current Features:
 <ul>
 	<li>Own doors by looking at them and pressing F9.
-(Can now be customized through the spawn menu to any function key.)</li>
+(Can now be customized through the spawn menu to any key.)</li>
 	<li>Owned doors can be locked and unlocked with the keys.</li>
 	<li>Locked doors can be forced open with the door ram.</li>
 	<li>Admins can access a config in the door's menu to force an owner on that specific door.</li>